 Section 1.
 The Association shall maintain affiliation with the American Veterinary Medical Association (AVMA).

 Section 2.
 The Association adopts the Code of Ethics of the American Veterinary Medical Association.

 Section 4.
-The Delegate and Alternate Delegate shall make a report on the AVMA meeting to the Executive Board
+The Delegate and Alternate Delegate shall make a report on the AVMA meeting to the Executive Board and the Association.

 Article XI – AMENDMENTS